sudheerj/angular-interview-questions/README.md

        </div>
        ```

 2. The browser debugging window can be found.<ng-container>The tag disappeared and did not work

-      ```js
+      ```javascript
       <div>
         <p>My name is wyl.</p>
         <p>What is you name?</p>
       </div>
       ```

 3. The usage scenarios are as follows.
 When we need to traverse or judge, you can take on the role of a carrier

-      ```js
+      ```javascript
       <ul>
         <ng-container *ngFor="let item of items">
           <li>{{ item .name}}</li>